-In 2020, a subsidiary of the Company entered into a three-year digital distribution and physical license of the existing catalog plus new material of Mattel Inc. The Company earned approximately \$1,500,000 and \$1,200,000 in connection with the foregoing arrangements during the fiscal years ended September 30, 2022 and September 30, 2021, respectively.
-The Company's director, Ynon Kreiz, is also the CEO of Mattel Inc.
+In 2020, a subsidiary of the Company entered into a three-year digital distribution and physical license of the existing catalog plus new material of Mattel Inc. The Company earned approximately \$1,700,000 and \$1,500,000 in connection with the foregoing arrangements during the fiscal years ended September 30, 2023 and September 30, 2022, respectively.
+The Company's director, Ynon Kreiz, is the CEO of Mattel and Noreena Hertz, a member of the Company's board of directors, is a member of the Board of Directors of Mattel.